I have a confession to make: I’m really bad at breakfast.

 Yogurt contains lactose, a milk sugar that provides energy, and also contains a substantial amount of protein, which slows the absorption of sugar so you don’t experience an energy spike.
 Just make sure you’re eating unflavored or Greek yogurt, as many flavored varieties of yogurt have high levels of added sugar, which won’t provide you sustained energy.

 Another great nut to snack on, almonds have high levels of protein, manganese, copper, and riboflavin.
 Copper and manganese blitz toxins in your cells, while riboflavin helps release energy from proteins and aids in red blood cell production.
+Remember that all things have to be kept in moderation.
+If you're trying to lose weight, it's essential to maintain a calorie deficit.
+Using a calorie deficit calculator can help a great deal.

 So there you have it -- six foods that are healthy and will keep you going when you feel like you’re falling asleep at your desk.
 What snacks do you eat for an energy boost in the afternoon?
 Let us know in the comments below.